 The disease is currently present in Great Britain.

-Pigeon paramyxovirus infection is a notifiable disease.
-That means if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
+Pigeon paramyxovirus infection is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 Failure to do so is an offence.

 How to spot pigeon paramyxovirus infection

 Signs of paramyxovirus infection in pigeons may include: